Kiranjith83/SA/SA.md

    - Choose the product for the security.

   ## Application Session state.
    - Application session state is the data that rep what customer is doing.
-What they choosen, what they selected.
+What they choosen , what they selected.
     - example 1: the shopping card selection details chosen by an user.
     - example 2: Preserving the login details when traffic goes to horizontally scalled application server.
    - Making sure the application state stored in a single server, or saved externally.